Login

 • Are there tests/quizzes?

-Paper/pencil tests, online quizzes, and other projects are corrected by the teacher or the My Classes system.
+Paper/pencil tests, online quizzes, and other projects are corrected by the teacher or the course management system.
 Regular homework assignments are not turned in.
 However, they are corrected by the students so they can investigate why they got certain problems wrong.

 • How are paper/pencil tests turned in and handed back in the online format?